Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Introduction

-Motivated by this, in this work, we introduce \emph{AiTLAS: Benchmark Arena} -- an \emph{open-source EO benchmark framework} for evaluating state-of-the-art DL approaches for EO image classification.
-To this end, we present extensive comparative analyzes of models derived from nine different state-of-the-art architectures, comparing them on a variety of multi-class and multi-label classification tasks from 22 datasets with different sizes and properties.
-We benchmark models trained from scratch as well as in the context of transfer learning, leveraging pre-trained model variants as it is typically performed in practice.
-While in this work we mostly focus on EO-image classification tasks, such as LULC, all of the presented approaches are general and easily extendable to other remote-sensing image classification tasks.
-More importantly, to ensure reproducibility, facilitate better usability and further exploitation of the results from our work, we provide \emph{all of the experimental resources} - freely available on our repository\footnote{\url{https://github.com/biasvariancelabs/aitlas-arena}}.
-The repository includes the complete study details, such as the trained models, model parameters, train/evaluation configurations, measured performance scores, as well as the details on all of the datasets and their prepossessed versions (with the appropriate train/validation/test splits) used for training and evaluating the models.
+Motivated by this, in this work, we introduce \emph{AiTLAS: Benchmark Arena} -- an \emph{open-source EO benchmark suite} for evaluating state-of-the-art DL approaches for EO image classification.
+To this end, we present extensive comparative analyses of models derived from ten different state-of-the-art architectures, comparing them on a variety of multi-class and multi-label classification tasks from 22 datasets with different sizes and properties.
+We benchmark models trained from scratch and in the context of transfer learning, leveraging pre-trained model variants as it is typically performed in practice.
+While in this work, we mainly focus on EO-image classification tasks, such as LULC, all presented approaches are general and easily extendable to other remote-sensing image classification tasks.
+More importantly, to ensure reproducibility, facilitate better usability, and further exploitation of the results from our work, we provide \emph{all of the experimental resources} - freely available on our repository\footnote{\url{https://github.com/biasvariancelabs/aitlas-arena}}.
+The repository includes the complete study details, such as the trained models, model parameters, train/evaluation configurations, and measured performance scores, as well as the details on all of the datasets and their prepossessed versions (with the appropriate train/validation/test splits) used for training and evaluating the models.